1944 St. Louis Cardinals season

 The 1944 St. Louis Cardinals season was the team's 63rd season in St. Louis, Missouri and the 53rd season in the National League.
-The Cardinals went 105–49 during the season and finished 1st in the National League.
+The Cardinals went 105 wins and 49 losses during the season and finished first in the National League.
 In the World Series, they met their town rivals, the St. Louis Browns.
-They won the series in 6 games.
+They won the series in 6 games to win their 5th World Series title.

 Regular season

 Shortstop Marty Marion won the MVP Award this year, batting .267, with 6 home runs and 63 RBIs.
 This was the third consecutive year a Cardinal won the MVP Award, with Mort Cooper winning in 1942 and Stan Musial winning in 1943.
 Marion was the first shortstop in the history of the National League to win the award.